jdberry/tag/README.md

 	tag -tgm '*' *

-You may use the --enter or --descend options to match the contents of, or recursively descend through, any directories provided.
+You may use the --enter or --recursive options to match the contents of, or recursively process, any directories provided.
 This is similar to the --find operation, but operates recursively from the directories you specify.
 There may be significant differences in performance and/or output ordering in particular cases, so neither *find* nor *match* will be the better solution for all cases.

-    tag --match '*' --descend .
+    tag --match '*' --recursive .

 If no file arguments are given, *match* will enumerate and match against the contents of the current directory: